Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Double copy and generalizations

-Having matched the double copied BRST action with the BRST action of $\caN=0$ supergravity, it is now natural to expect that also the corresponding BRST operators ${Q}^\text{DC}_\text{BRST}$ and $Q^{\caN=0}_\text{BRST}$ agree.
+The field redefinitions and integrating out of the auxiliary fields lead to a transformed double-copied BRST operator ${Q}^\text{DC}_\text{BRST}$.
+Having matched the double-copied BRST action with the BRST action of $\caN=0$ supergravity, it is now natural to expect that also the corresponding BRST operators ${Q}^\text{DC}_\text{BRST}$ and $Q^{\caN=0}_\text{BRST}$ agree.
 This is almost the case.
 Because both $Q^{\caN=0}_\text{BRST}$ and ${Q}^\text{DC}_\text{BRST}$ describe symmetries of the action $S^{\caN=0}_\text{BRST}$ of $\caN=0$ supergravity, their difference is also a symmetry.
 This difference could, in principle, consist of any other symmetry in the theory, but we know that the linear parts of $Q^{\caN=0}_\text{BRST}$ and $\tilde Q^\text{DC}_\text{BRST}$ agree, and there are no candidates for perturbative, non-linear, non-trivial symmetries.
 The only remaining possibility is thus a \emph{trivial symmetry}, cf.~\cite[Section 2.5]{Henneaux:1990:47-105},~\cite[Theorem 3.1]{Henneaux:1992}, see also~\cite[Section 4.2]{Jurco:2018sby} for a large class of trivial symmetries that any theory possesses.
 These symmetries vanish on shell and do not lead to new Noether charges, so a potential difference by a trivial symmetry is irrelevant for most purposes.\footnote{Recall that trivial symmetries are general coordinate transformations on field space that leave the action invariant.
 Generically, however, their actions on the path integral measure will introduce non-trivial Jacobian determinants.
 Therefore, trivial symmetries, and hence ${Q}^\text{DC}_\text{BRST}$, may be anomalous.} See also~\cite{Campiglia:2021srh} for a double copy construction of symmetries in the self-dual sectors of Yang--Mills theory and gravity, including both perturbative and \emph{non-perturbative} symmetries, as well as the double copy of large gauge transformations that yields holomorphic supertranslations.